-'Mint Condition' exhibition at Farmington Museum focuses on nation's coin history
+'Mint Condition' coin show displayed at Farmington Museum

 FARMINGTON — Bart Wilsey likely wasn't going for understatement when he said, "People are fascinated with money."